Platzhalter

 Endre Malcolm Holéczy

-Born into a family of musicians in Basel, Endre was introduced to the stage through the youth theatre and, after two productions at the Junges Theater Basel (director: Sebastian Nübling), studied acting at the Leipzig University of Music and Theatre.
-After finishing his studies, he worked at the Neues Theater Halle and the Zimmertheater Tübingen with several directors including Claudia Bauer, Christian Weise, Christian Tschirner, René Marik, Sevan Latchinian and Kristo Sagor.
-He was also involved in several co-productions with the Ruhrfestspiele Recklinghausen, TD Berlin and Kaserne Basel, among others.
+Born into a musician family in Basel, Endre gained his first experience in a youth club and, after two productions at the Junges Theater Basel (directed by Sebastian Nübling), studied acting at the Leipzig University of Music and Theatre.
+This was followed by engagements at the Neues Theater Halle and the Zimmertheater Tübingen.
+During this time, he worked with directors including Claudia Bauer, Christian Weise, Christian Tschirner, René Marik, Sevan Latchinian and Kristo Sagor and was involved in several co-productions with the Ruhrfestspiele Recklinghausen, Theater Discounter Berlin and Kaserne Basel, among others.

-In 2010 he began studying rhetoric and cultural anthropology at the University of Tübingen and continued his academic career with a master's degree in literary and cultural theory.
-In 2016, Endre received his PhD in German studies from New York University with a thesis entitled Framing the Modern Subject: Stage Directions in German-Language Drama between 1889 and 1922.
+In 2010, he began studying Rhetorics and Empirical Cultural Studies at the University of Tübingen and pursued a Master's degree in Literary and Cultural Theory.
+From 2015 to 2019, he was a member of the graduate programs at Brown University in Providence and New York University, where he taught introductory seminars on German literature.
+From 2019 to 2023, Endre completed his PhD in drama theory at NYU with a thesis entitled Framing the Modern Subject: Stage Directions in German-Language Drama between 1889 and 1922.